awsdocs/amazon-sns-developer-guide/doc_source/sns-send-custom-platform-specific-payloads-mobile-devices.md

-# Send custom platform\-specific payloads to mobile devices<a name="sns-send-custom-platform-specific-payloads-mobile-devices"></a>
+# Publishing with platform\-specific payload<a name="sns-send-custom-platform-specific-payloads-mobile-devices"></a>

 You can use the AWS Management Console or Amazon SNS APIs to send custom messages with platform\-specific payloads to mobile devices\.
-For information about using the Amazon SNS APIs, see [Using Amazon SNS mobile push APIs](mobile-push-api.md) and the `SNSMobilePush.java` file in `[snsmobilepush\.zip](samples/snsmobilepush.zip)`\.
+For information about using the Amazon SNS APIs, see [Mobile push API actions](mobile-push-api.md) and the `SNSMobilePush.java` file in `[snsmobilepush\.zip](samples/snsmobilepush.zip)`\.

 ## Sending JSON\-formatted messages<a name="mobile-push-send-json"></a>